1000 Books Before Kindergarten continues in 2021!

 - For every 100 books read, bring your child to the library to receive a reading reward and a free book.

 - And lastly, don’t forget to sign your child up for their very own fox Youth Library Card so they can learn to check out their own library books from a young age!
-Access an application here.
+Apply online here.

 Frequently Asked Questions: